Jessie Taft: Personal life

 In 1912, Taft found work at The Bedford Hills Reformatory for Women in New York City and stayed there until 1915.
 She then practiced psychology for four years before becoming director of the Child Study Department of the Children's Aid Society in Pennsylvania.
-Taft and Robinson moved to Flourtown, Pennsylvania close by Carson Valley School, where they were close friends with the staff.
+Taft and Robinson moved to Flourtown, Pennsylvania, close by Carson Valley School, where they were close friends with the staff.
 Taft, the school and its staff appear in the novel Double Stitch by John Rolfe Gardiner.
 In about 1920 Taft and Robinson bought a house on East Mill Road in Flourtown that became known as "The Pocket", so called because the women had to dig deeply into their pockets to purchase the property.

+Taft was finally able to begin an academic career in 1919 at the University of Pennsylvania School of Social Policy and Practice.
+In 1934 she became the director of the School.

 In 1921, Taft and Robinson made the decision to adopt two children.
-Everett was adopted on his birthday July 9, 1921 at age nine.
+Everett was adopted on his birthday July 9, 1921, at age nine.
 Martha Scott was adopted in 1923 at age 6.
 Everett went on to marry and raise a family.
 Martha, who never married, became Chief Dietitian for the Veterans Administration Hospital in Philadelphia.

 In 1924, Taft met Otto Rank, an outcast disciple of Sigmund Freud, and became his American champion and translator.
-Taft was finally able to begin an academic career in 1929 at the University of Pennsylvania.
-In 1934 she became the director of their new school of social work.
 She retired in 1950 to organize Rank's papers (he died in 1939) which were donated to Columbia University, and to write his biography which was published in 1958.
 E. James Lieberman wrote another biography of Rank in 1985 with many references to Taft.

 Taft died on June 7, 1960, in Flourtown, Pennsylvania, after suffering a stroke.
 Virginia Robinson lived on until 1977, writing a biography of Taft that came out in 1962.